-OIDA is an organisational knowledge management platform.
-It turns unstructured company knowledge — decisions, documents, meetings, evidence, hypotheses, tacit expertise — into a computable, queryable graph that both humans and AI systems can reason over.
+OIDA is an ontology framework designed to train local, proprietary, governed AI models on the signals your organisation produces every day.
+It turns unstructured company knowledge — decisions, evidence, hypotheses, tacit expertise — into a computable, queryable graph of typed epistemic objects.
 Built by Kakashi Ventures.

 Every organisation runs on knowledge — decisions, evidence, hypotheses, dependencies, tacit expertise — but this knowledge is scattered across documents, chats, decks, tickets and people's heads.
 Teams cannot answer basic questions: Is this decision still active?
 Has anything contradicted it?
 How much should we trust this?
 Who knows about this?
 What blocks this?